 - The arrangements for managing medicines at the service did not always keep patients safe.
 Medicines audits had been introduced but were not yet completed, with one cycle being carried out, and as such did not demonstrate actions identified had been implemented or were effective in making improvements in prescribing and medicines management.
-The provider did not record the dispensing of medicines in line with guidelines. - Systems for checking GP equipment trolleys and monitoring blank prescription forms were not always effective.
-We found out of date medicines and dressings in GP equipment trolleys and blank prescription forms that hadn't been recorded. - The service did not carry medical gases such as Oxygen, or an Automatic External Defibrillator (AED) in vehicles used for home visits and did not have a documented risk assessment mitigating their absence. - Staff understood and fulfilled their responsibilities to raise concerns and report incidents and near misses. - There was an effective system in place for recording, reporting and learning from significant events. - Lessons were shared to make sure action was taken to improve safety in the service. - When things went wrong patients were informed in keeping with the Duty of Candour.
+The provider did not record the dispensing of medicines in line with guidelines. - The service did not carry medical gases such as Oxygen, or an Automatic External Defibrillator (AED) in vehicles used for home visits and did not have a documented risk assessment mitigating their absence. - Staff understood and fulfilled their responsibilities to raise concerns and report incidents and near misses. - There was an effective system in place for recording, reporting and learning from significant events. - Lessons were shared to make sure action was taken to improve safety in the service. - When things went wrong patients were informed in keeping with the Duty of Candour.
 They were given an explanation based on facts, an apology if appropriate and, wherever possible, a summary of learning from the event in the preferred method of communication by the patient.
 They were told about any actions to improve processes to prevent the same thing happening again. - The service had clearly defined and embedded systems and processes in place to keep patients safe and safeguarded from abuse. - When potentially vulnerable patients could not be contacted at the time of their home visit, or if they did not attend for their appointment, there were processes in place to follow them up. - Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.